-- o Call Neighborhood Member Services at 1-855-321-9244 to discuss your concern. - We will make every effort to fix the problem. - We will respond to the issue as soon as possible but not longer than three business days. - o If you tell us that you are not pleased with our answer or we were not able to fix your issue, you may choose to file a complaint or appeal. - o The process we use depends on the type of inquiry that you made.
+- Call Neighborhood Member Services at 1-855-321-9244 to ask us a question or to present your concern. - We will make every effort to resolved the situation. - We will respond to your inquiry as soon as possible but not longer than three business days. - If you tell us that you are not pleased with our answer or we were not able to address your inquiry, you may choose to file a complaint.
+If our follow up confirmed that the service has been denied, you would have the option to appeal. - The follow up required depends on the type of inquiry that you made.